EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

 </tr>
 </tbody>
 </table>
 * LinearGAM doesn't produce a beautiful output table.
-You can copy the output to Word, then created and html to get this kind of a table.
+You can copy the output to Word, create a table and save it as an html to get this kind of a table.<br><br>
+The R-squared has risen to 0.933.
+This model seems to have better predictive power than the previous one.